 In this case, just 48,000 Qantas Points and $236 in cash would cover return Broome flights for two from Perth, still leaving plenty of points in your balance for later.
-Alternatively, you could book up to nine one-way 8,000 point fares, such as for Sydney-Melbourne travel.
+Alternatively, you could book up to nine one-way 8,000-point fares, such as for Sydney-Melbourne travel.

-International flight options
+Travel later: international flight options

 5. Shower whilst flying Emirates First Class to New Zealand

 This is arguably one of the best and quickest redemptions to use Qantas Points for glamorous travel.
-During normal operations, Emirates flies Sydney to Christchurch daily on their A380 superjumbo, which features an onboard shower for First Class passengers.
+During normal operations, Emirates flies Sydney to Christchurch daily on their A380 superjumbo, which features an onboard shower for First passengers.

 To book an Emirates flight using Qantas Points, read this guide.
 These other routes are also good ones to aim for to fly Emirates premium cabin products.